Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 ### Todo
 - Wrap Viewport in LimitingViewport which limits it to user settings, or access through Navigator.
-- Prevent direct access of Viewport
-- Remove ZoomIn/ZoomOut from WPF MapControl and turn into Navigate method.
 - Replace ILayer.Style with an ILayer.Styles of type ICollection<IFeature> which is empty by default
-- Perhaps add animation in an AnimatedViewport which wraps the actual Viewport.

 ### Done
 - Do not derive ILayer from IAsyncDataFetcher.